-Electric kettles can be an essential appliance if you’re looking to boil water quickly, whether you’re brewing tea or heating up water to pour over coffee or instant oatmeal.
-While stovetop kettles can still get the job done well, electric kettles are typically faster and more convenient, with features like preset temperatures and glass exteriors that let you see exactly how much water you’re heating up.
-They’re also fairly inexpensive, starting at around $30 to $50 for a quality model — as they’ve become more popular, they’ve also gotten more accessible and affordable, according to Jane Pettigrew, a tea specialist and founder of the UK Tea Academy.
+Electric kettles can be an essential appliance if you’re looking to heat up or boil water quickly, whether you’re brewing tea, preparing a cup of coffee or making some instant oatmeal in the morning.
+While stovetop kettles can still get the job done well, electric kettles are usually much faster and more convenient, with adjustable temperatures and glass exteriors that let you see exactly how much water you’re heating up.
+As they’ve gotten more popular, they’ve also become more accessible and affordable, according to Jane Pettigrew, a tea specialist and founder of the UK Tea Academy — today, most quality models start at around $30 to $50.

-To help you sort through the various options available now, we talked to experts about how to shop for an electric kettle and who can benefit from using one.
-We also highlight their recommendations for the best electric kettles to buy.
+To help you sort through the various electric kettles on the market, we talked to experts about the different features to look for when shopping for one.
+They also shared some of their favorite electric kettles to consider.

-Since we don't test electric kettles ourselves, we rely on expert guidance and our previous reporting about how to shop for them.
-The experts we talked to recommended the following highly rated electric kettles that also align with their guidance.
+The experts we spoke to recommended each of the following highly rated electric kettles, all of which include a durable frame, comfortable grip and safety features like auto shut-off.
 We also included a highly rated electric kettle recommended by one of our Select writers.

-Roy Lamberty, founder of the New York Tea Society, recommended this electric kettle from Fellow, thanks to its convenient gooseneck spout and its sleek and modern look.
-He noted that it also features a large handle with “enough room for you to grip it properly … even when it is full.”
+Roy Lamberty, founder of the New York Tea Society, recommended this electric kettle from Fellow thanks to its convenient gooseneck spout and its sleek and modern look.
+He noted that it also features a large handle with “enough room for you to grip it properly … even when it’s full.”

 The kettle features a temperature control dial that lets you choose your desired temperature from 135 degrees Fahrenheit to 212 degrees Fahrenheit.
-The fixed base lets you move around the kettle wherever you need, and a toggle on the back of the base can be switched to hold mode to maintain your desired temperature for 60 minutes, according to the brand — when the toggle isn’t on hold mode, the kettle will turn off after reaching the set temperature.
+The fixed base lets you move the kettle wherever you need, and a toggle on the back of the base can be switched on to maintain your desired temperature for 60 minutes, according to the brand — when the toggle isn’t on, the kettle will turn off after reaching the set temperature.

 Pettigrew recommended this 1.7-liter Cuisinart PerfecTemp electric kettle, which she noted is on the larger side of electric kettles, has a flat bottom and is “much more like an old-fashioned kettle that you might put on the gas.”
-It has six preset heat settings, including 175 degrees Fahrenheit for green tea and 200 degrees Fahrenheit for a French press (although Pettigrew emphasized that these temperatures aren’t always accurate).
+Though it lacks the gooseneck spout, it does have six preset heat settings, including 175 degrees Fahrenheit for green tea and 200 degrees Fahrenheit for a French press.
+However, Pettigrew did emphasize that these temperatures aren’t always accurate and suggested double-checking them with a thermometer if your brew depends on a very precise temperature.
 This kettle also includes a 30-minute keep warm function and a 360-degree swivel base for cordless portability.

-Pettigrew said she’s worked with Zojirushi kettles at various tea competitions and noted they’re “completely different from typical kettles” she sees at home in England.
+Pettigrew said she’s worked with Zojirushi kettles at various tea competitions and noted they’re “completely different from [the] typical kettles” she sees at home in England.
 She said a lot of tea experts choose this Zojirushi Hybrid Water Boiler and Warmer for “its durability and ease of accessing the water via a pumping action rather than pouring.”
-It has four water warming settings ranging from 160 degrees Fahrenheit up to 208 degrees Fahrenheit and a water dispensing function, which can be a good option for those who want to avoid lifting a heavy kettle.
-The device features a clear-coated stainless steel body and nonstick interior, and the beep signal can be turned off to reduce the noise level.
+It has four water warming settings ranging from 160 degrees Fahrenheit up to 208 degrees Fahrenheit and the aforementioned water dispensing function can be a good option for those who want to avoid lifting a heavy kettle.
+The device features a clear-coated stainless steel body and nonstick interior, according to the brand, and the beep signal can be turned off to reduce the noise level.

 Several experts we spoke to recommended OXO kettles for their functionality and durability.
-This model features an adjustable temperature control dial so you can choose the exact temperature you need, which “enables tea lovers to quickly heat up and maintain the water at a fixed temperature,” according to Anna Ye, a tea educator and consultant.
+This glass model has an adjustable temperature control dial so you can choose the exact temperature you need, which “enables tea lovers to quickly heat up and maintain the water at a fixed temperature,” Ye said.
 She added that the temperature dial “is intuitive and gives the kettle a clean and sleek feel.”
 The kettle can boil up to 1.75 liters of water, and you can set the temperature anywhere between 170 degrees Fahrenheit and 212 degrees Fahrenheit.

 If you’re willing to sacrifice temperature control for affordability, this electric kettle from Hamilton Beach is a “great option for folks who don't need the gooseneck or adjustable features,” Ye said.
-The kettle is cord-free for portability, has an auto shut-off feature that keeps it from evaporating the water and has a drip-free spout, according to the brand.
-It also features a water level window that lets you measure exactly how much water you’re putting inside.
+The kettle is cord-free for portability, has an auto shut-off feature that prevents the hot water from evaporating and uses a drip-free spout, according to the brand.
+It features a water level window that lets you measure exactly how much water you’re putting inside.
 Hamilton Beach also offers an affordable glass version.

-This 27-ounce Bodum Electric Kettle has a slim gooseneck spout for pour overs.
+This 27-ounce Bodum Electric Kettle has a slim gooseneck spout that’s great for pour overs, coffee experts previously told us.
 Though this kettle doesn’t feature temperature control, it can be a more affordable option for those looking to only boil water.
 The body of the kettle is made of durable stainless steel, and the handle and lid are covered with cork to improve the grip and protect your hands from the heat.
 Select writer Zoe Malin uses this kettle to boil water for her pour overs and said the gooseneck is great for controlling where the water goes.
 She also appreciates the auto shut-off feature since she can do other things around the house while her water boils.

 How to shop for a quality electric kettle

-The experts we spoke to agreed that electric kettles are typically a better — and even safer — alternative to a stovetop kettles.
-Lamberty said some of the major benefits of an electric kettle are a faster boiling time, energy efficiency and greater safety due to lack of exposed flames and auto shut-off features.
-He added that one of the biggest advantages of an electric kettle is “the capability of being able to boil water in any location where you can find an outlet.”
+The experts we spoke to agreed that electric kettles are typically a better — and even safer — alternative to stovetop kettles.
+Lamberty said some of the major benefits of an electric kettle include a faster boiling time, greater energy efficiency and a safer boiling experience since most include auto shut-off features and lack exposed flames.
+He added that one of the biggest advantages of an electric kettle is “being able to boil water in any location where you can find an outlet.”

-There are a few key electric kettle features that experts told us are important to consider, including temperature control, material and size.
+There are a few key features that experts told us are important to consider when shopping for an electric kettle, including temperature control, material and size.
+Below, our experts break down why these features matter and what specifically you should be looking for.

-There are three main material types that you’ll find in most electric kettles: stainless steel, glass and plastic.
+There are three main material types for most electric kettles: stainless steel, glass and plastic.

 - Stainless steel kettles are durable, lightweight and make the deposit buildup at the bottom less noticeable, according to Pettigrew.